What is Floortime Therapy for Autism: Components, Processes, Examples

 6. Continue to interact with the child for the remainder of the session.

-When working with children with autism and other developmental disorders, it is important to meet the child where they are before supporting and teaching them the skills needed to progress.
 In addition, it is essential to provide opportunities to allow for carryover of skills in natural settings outside of structured therapy sessions.
 This leads to sustained learning and use of learned skills and improved progress.

 DIR Floortime Therapy Examples